 There is limited clinical data on the safety of single-dose administration of tadalafil in patients with severe hepatic insufficiency (Child-Pugh Class C).
-Once-a-day administration has not been evaluated in patients with hepatic insufficiency.
 If tadalafil is prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.